Love is Love

 Another group who can find it difficult to find appropriate relationship counselling are those who are in the helping professions themselves; educators, doctors, social workers, members of the clergy, or fellow psychologists.
 I am flexible with my scheduling and readily acknowledge the skills these professionals bring to treatment.
 I know firsthand how sobering it can be to be on the other side of the room, having to receive advice rather than being in the expert position.
 Especially in those situations, we pool our resources.

 If you have a history of being judged as quirky or “the geek” it might have been difficult to read social cues.
 Possibly you were mainly interested in reading books or researching technical facts.
 Maybe you had an all consuming, narrow interest which was not shared by your peers.
 When you tried to share your enthusiasm about detailed knowledge, you may have been shut down or even bullied.
+Or maybe you were constantly in trouble for impulsive behaviours or “rudely” interrupting people to share your ideas.

-If you are neurotypical and partnered with a person who is on the Spectrum or Aspy, it can be very frustrating.
+If you are neurotypical and partnered with an ADHDer or an Autistic person, it can be very frustrating.
 Despite their wonderful strengths of loyalty, creativity and intelligence, they sometimes do not seem to remember things that are important to you.
-Often they cannot see things from your point of view.
 You might even start to see them as selfish.
-You feel increasingly lonely and even invisible.
-Many people in this situation say they feel as if they are in a parent/child relationship instead of being in an intimate and equal partnership.
+You might feel increasingly lonely and even invisible.

-What is involved in Couples Therapy at Tuned in Couples?
+What is involved in Couples Therapy at Tuned in Couples®?

 Gottman Method Couples Therapy consists of 3 main parts; Assessment, Treatment and ‘Wrapping Up’.